gasvaktin/gasvaktin/README.md

 #### Prices

-List price (price without any discount) can be seen [here](https://www.n1.is/listaverd/), discount price given if you have an N1 business card can be seen [here](https://www.n1.is/eldsneyti).
+Price without discount can be seen [here](https://www.n1.is/eldsneyti/).
 We assume these prices to be global for all N1 stations as we can't find station individual prices anywhere.
+Discount for N1 business card holders can be seen [here](https://www.n1.is/n1-kortid/saekja-um-kort/).
+At the time of this writing the discount amount is 3 ISK and 2 N1 points per liter, both for bensin and diesel.

 Dælan stations don't have any discount prices, prices are shown on [dælan.is](http://daelan.is/).